This is Solid Snake! Your reply please...

 - Characterization Marches On: Snake is a heroic mime for most of the game, the enemy leader (Big Boss) is a card carrying villain, and Gray Fox has virtually no presence (he disappears from the remainder of the game as soon as he is rescued).
 This is particularly egregious, considering the sequels made the events of the Outer Heaven mission more epic than what actually occurs in this game.

-- Fridge Horror: In Metal Gear 2, Schneider reveals to Snake that Outer Heaven was bombed by NATO, along with everybody else involved in the conflict.
+- In Metal Gear 2, Schneider reveals to Snake that Outer Heaven was bombed by NATO, along with everybody else involved in the conflict.
+This causes many of Snake's allies to defect to Big Boss' side in the sequel, and Big Boss' personal charisma would become an enduring trait of the character.

 - Big Boss is utterly dismissive at the idea of Snake using a cardboard box to hide, which clashes with Big Boss' cardboard obsession in the later prequels.